openvswitch/ovs/INSTALL.userspace.md

 -----------------------

-The requirements and procedure for building, installing, and configuring Open vSwitch are the same as those given in INSTALL.
+The requirements and procedure for building, installing, and configuring Open vSwitch are the same as those given in [INSTALL.md].
 You may omit configuring, building, and installing the kernel module, and the related requirements.